ontolex/morph/index.md

 **URI:** [http://www.w3.org/ns/lemon/morph#InflectionSlot](http://www.w3.org/ns/lemon/morph#InflectionSlot)

-**morph:InflectionSlot**  represents a single slot for all values of a grammatical category or, in the case of bundles of grammatical categories, for all combinations of values thereof
+**morph:InflectionSlot**  represents a single slot that can be filled with a morph of corresponding to a grammatical category.
+Since one rule can introduce only one morph, inflection slots are necessary when we need to represent forms that are generated by several independent morphological processes.
 </div>

-Book analogy: a column from a paradigm table without allomorphy/alternative variants for just a single morpheme

 <div class="note">
-For fusional languages, the inflection slot may be associated, for instance, with a combination of gender, number and case, as in the example of Greek nouns, while for agglutinative languages, each inflection type is associated with a single grammatical category (e.g. all values of case).
+For agglutinative languages like Finno-Ugric, Turkic and many more, each grammatical value that is encoded with a morph: e.g. number and case for Finnish nouns — is associated with a single slot.
+This way, there should be two separate rules for adding number and case to form an inflected Finnish noun form.
 </div>

 <div class="entity">